FCG-LLC/hyena-proto-test/README.md

 ```

-## Hyena verifier
+## Verifiers

-Hyena verifier `parse_msg` parses a serialized Hyena request and outputs the result.
+Hyena, C++, Java verifiers `parse_msg` parse a serialized Hyena request and output the result.
 It takes a single parameter, the
 file with serialized request.

 For example, when using output from the example of C++ generator (see above), `parse_msg lala.bin` would output the folowing:
 `Insert {source: 321, timestamps: #10, columns: [3: I8Dense #10 ]}`.
 It should be read as: the file contains an Insert request
 for source 321, containing 10 timestamps and a single column with id 3, type I8Dense and 10 data items.

+Java verifier is run with `java -jar hyena-api/build/libs/hyena-api-parsemsg-0.1-SNAPSHOT.jar <filename>`.